nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1b1.
 Pawbook shows an error message.
     * 1b2.
 User changes request to either enrolling one dog to one program, one dog to multiple programs, or multiple dogs to one program.
+      Steps 1b1-1b2 are repeated until the command entered is correct.

     Use case resumes at step 2.

 **Use case: UC08 - Drop dog from program**